antzGames/Godot-images-to-MeshLibrary-tool/README.md

 Reclicking the **Generate MeshLibrary** button from the inspector will overwrite any previous `MeshLibrary` with the same export directory and file name.

 To build multilple mesh libraries, without overwriting previous built mesh libraries, just **make a copy** of the `mesh_library_creator.tscn` scene and config different import/export and file name settings in the inspector.

+## Future Capabilities

+- allow the user to specify any `PrimitiveMesh` sub class as the mesh type.